CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 **Review of last lesson**

-- Why NoSQL why SQL?
-- Checking out a project and adding hotel.sql to the repo
-- How to run SQLite *with node* on your machine - setting up a development environment.
 - How to run a database query that retrieves tabular data in node express to an endpoint.
 - Inserting data from an endpoint.
 - Updating data from an endpoint.